 Most bug bites on dogs are just an itchy nuisance, but in rare cases, they can be life-threatening.
 In this guide, we’ll cover how to identify and treat the most common types of bug bites.
-You’ll also learn to spot the clinical signs of a serious allergic reaction, and an all-natural treatment for bug bites and other irritations.
+You’ll also learn to spot the clinical signs of a serious allergic reaction, and some all-natural treatments for bug bites and other irritations.

 How to Identify Insect Bites on Dogs